rudolphh/ng-email/README.md

 ## Mock API Server & Development server

 Install [JSON Server](https://www.npmjs.com/package/json-server)
-`npm install -g json-server`
+`npm install -g json-server`.
 Navigate to the `db-json/` director and run `json-server --watch db.json`

-The data collections will be served at `http://localhost:3000`
+The data collections will be served at `http://localhost:3000`.
 example: `http://localhost:3000/inbox` will return the collection of inbox email objects.

 Then run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.